Trump owes lenders at least US$315 million, disclosure shows

 President Donald Trump had personal liabilities of at least US$315.6 million (246.7 million pounds) to German, U.S. and other lenders as of mid-2017, according to a federal financial disclosure form released late on Friday by the U.S. Office of Government Ethics.

-For example, Trump disclosed a liability to Deutsche exceeding US$50 million for the Old Post Office, a landmark historic property in downtown Washington that he recently redeveloped into a hotel located near the White House.
+For example, Trump disclosed a liability to Deutsche exceeding US$50 million for the Old Post Office, a historic Washington property where he has opened a hotel.

-Trump reported liabilities of at least US$110 million to Ladder Capital, a commercial real estate lender with offices in New York, Los Angeles and Boca Raton, Florida.
+Trump reported liabilities of at least US$110 million to Ladder Capital Corp , a commercial real estate lender with offices in New York, Los Angeles and Boca Raton, Florida.

 The document showed Trump held officer positions in 565 corporations or other entities before becoming U.S. president.
 His tenure in most of those posts ended on Jan.
 19, the day before his inauguration, and in others in 2015 and 2016.